Structured Data Generation

 }

-Finally, you can create an instance of Schema and generate data by invoking the create() method.
+Finally, create a Schema instance and generate data using the create() method.

 from mimesis import Field, Fieldset, Schema